gregbown/soma-redux-i18next-webpack/README.md

 Hooked up [Redux Logger](https://github.com/LogRocket/redux-logger) as well.

 Todo: I haven't localized the top navigation yet.
 I need to have finite state management for several parts of my real requirement (see requirements above), so I will be working on that piece.
+I would like to try rewriting EJS to include two-way binding but that is a bit ambitious.

 ## Making it pretty